OneQode Documentation

 What is cloud-init?

-Cloud-init is a tool used to customize cloud instances at launch.
+is a tool used to customize cloud instances at launch.
 It's widely used across cloud providers, including OneQode Cloud.

 What can you do with it?